nbashir97/effectsize/README.md

 * **decimals** (`int`): This should be an integer which specifies the number of decimals to which the ESs should be computed, the default value is 2.
 * **intervals** (`None` or `float`): This should be a value between 0 and 1 specifying the level of confidence interval (CI) which the user would like e.g., to compute a 95\% CI, this should be specified as `intervals = 0.95`.
 Note that CIs are rarely required for ESs, and if CIs do not need to be computed then **intervals** should be passed the value `None`, which is also the default value passed to the argument.

-`effectsize` excludes all observations for which data is missing on **group** (i.e., it is not clear to which of the 2 groups the observation belongs) or if data is missing on the variables for which the user would like ESs computed (i.e., those in **continuous** and/or **categorical**).
+`effectsize` excludes all observations for which data is missing on **group** (i.e., it is not clear to which of the 2 groups the observation belongs), or if data is missing on the variable for which the user would like ESs computed (i.e., those in **continuous** and/or **categorical**).
 Therefore, it is advised that users deal with missing data in the most appropriate manner for their analyses prior to computing ESs.

 The order in which the ESs appear in the output of `effectsize.compute()` is the same order in which the variables appear in the `DataFrame` passed to `data`.
 This is to ensure consistency between the output of `effectsize` and the user's original `DataFrame`.
 It does not matter in which order users specify the variable names inside of **continuous** and **categorical**, the results will always be output so that they correspond to the same order as the original `DataFrame`.